ParthD25/Vanity-Vault/README.md

 # Vanity Vault Support Center 🛡️

 Welcome to the official support page for **Vanity Vault**!
-Your go-to app for secure, stylish storage and management of your digital valuables.
-Whether you're storing passwords, notes, or personal data, we're here to help you make the most of it.
-Below, you'll find everything you need to troubleshoot issues, explore features, and get in touch.
+A professional-grade inventory and expense platform for salons.
+Scan receipts, reconcile stock, and get reorder recommendations all from your iOS device.
+Below, you'll find troubleshooting tips, FAQs, and how to get help.

 ## About Vanity Vault 📱

-Vanity Vault is a sleek, user-friendly app designed to keep your sensitive information safe and organized.
-With advanced encryption, intuitive interfaces, and cross-device syncing, it ensures your data is protected while being easy to access.
-Available soon on the App Store!
+Vanity Vault helps salon owners manage inventory and expenses efficiently.
+Using SwiftUI and VisionKit, it automates receipt scanning with OCR, tracks stock across multiple locations, and provides reorder intelligence based on usage rates.
+All data is stored locally on your device for privacy.

 ### Key Features ✨
-- **Secure Encryption**: Military-grade protection for all your entries.
-- **Cloud Sync**: Access your vault from anywhere, anytime.
-- **Biometric Unlock**: Quick access with Face ID or Touch ID.
-- **Custom Categories**: Organize your data with personalized folders.
-- **Backup & Restore**: Never lose your data with automatic backups.
-- **Dark Mode**: Easy on the eyes for late-night use.
+- **Live Dashboard**: Real-time KPIs, low stock alerts, spending pace, and activity timeline.
+- **Inventory Management**: Smart search, stock editing, category filters, and multi-sort views.
+- **Reorder Intelligence**: Usage-based urgency scoring, automated quantity suggestions, and supplier comparisons.
+- **Receipt Automation**: OCR-powered scanning, item matching, and expense logging.
+- **Multi-Location Support**: Manage stock per salon with combined analytics.
+- **Settings & Export**: Business profile, notifications, CSV export, and privacy controls.

 ## Getting Started 🚀

 New to Vanity Vault?
 Here's how to get up and running:
-1. Download the app from the App Store.
+1. Download Vanity Vault from the App Store (iOS 17.0+ required).
-2. Create your account and set up a master password.
+2. Set up your business profile and add initial inventory.
-3. Enable biometric authentication for convenience.
-4. Start adding your first entries!

-For a full tutorial, check out our [Getting Started Guide](https://yourapp.com/getting-started) (link coming soon).
+3. Scan your first receipt or manually enter products.
+4. Review the dashboard for alerts and reorder suggestions.

 ## Troubleshooting 🔧

-Encountering an issue?
-Try these quick fixes before contacting support:
+Try these simple steps first:

-- **App Won't Open**: Restart your device and try again.
-Ensure you have the latest iOS version.
+- **App Won't Open**: Restart your iPhone/iPad and ensure iOS is updated to 17.0+.
-- **Sync Issues**: Check your internet connection and verify your account settings.
-- **Forgot Password**: Use the recovery option or contact us for help resetting.
-- **Biometric Not Working**: Go to Settings > Face ID/Touch ID and ensure Vanity Vault is enabled.
+- **Receipt Scanning Issues**: Check camera permissions in Settings > Privacy > Camera.
+Ensure good lighting and steady hold.
+- **Sync Problems**: Vanity Vault is local-first; data syncs via optional iCloud.
+Check iCloud settings if enabled.
+- **Stock Not Updating**: Manually edit stock in the inventory section or re-scan receipts.
-- **Data Not Saving**: Free up storage space on your device and try again.
+- **App Crashes**: Free up device storage (need ~150 MB free) and restart the app.

-If these don't help, see the FAQs below or email us.
+- **Data Not Saving**: Ensure SwiftData has space; export data as CSV for backup.

+If issues persist, contact us with details.

 ## Frequently Asked Questions ❓

-**Q: Is my data really secure?**
+**Q: How do I scan a receipt?**
+A: Tap the scan button, allow camera access, and hold steady.
+The app uses OCR to extract items automatically.

+**Q: What if the OCR misses an item?**
+A: Use manual entry or edit the parsed receipt.
+The app suggests matches based on your inventory.

+**Q: Can I manage multiple salons?**
 A: Yes!
-We use AES-256 encryption, the same standard used by banks and governments.

-**Q: Can I share entries with others?**
-A: Currently, sharing is not supported, but it's on our roadmap.
-Stay tuned!
+Add locations in settings and switch between them.
+Stock is tracked separately but reports combine data.

+**Q: How are reorder suggestions calculated?**
+A: Based on moving-average usage rates, days-until-empty projections, and your supplier history.

+**Q: Is my data secure?**
+A: Yes, local-first with iOS encryption.
+Optional iCloud backup is user-controlled.
+No third-party servers.

-**Q: How do I backup my data?**
+**Q: How do I export data?**
-A: Backups happen automatically via iCloud.
-You can also export manually in Settings.
+A: Go to Settings > Export and choose CSV.
+Includes all products, expenses, and usage records.

-**Q: What if I lose my device?**
+**Q: What if I delete something by mistake?**
-A: Your data is encrypted and synced.
-Use your recovery key to access it on a new device.
+A: No undo, but export regularly.
+Contact us if you need help recovering from a backup.

 **Q: Does the app work offline?**
-A: Yes, you can view and edit entries offline.
-Sync happens when you're back online.
+A: Yes, fully offline. iCloud sync requires internet.

 **Q: How do I update the app?**
-A: Updates are available through the App Store.
-Enable auto-updates for seamless upgrades.
+A: Via the App Store.
+Enable auto-updates in your device settings.

 **Q: Can I use Vanity Vault on Android?**
-A: Not yet, but we're working on it!
-For now, it's iOS-only.
+A: Not currently; it's iOS-only.

-**Q: What if I delete an entry by mistake?**
-A: Check the Trash folder in the app – deleted items are kept for 30 days.

 **Q: How do I report a bug?**
-A: Email us at Pdave7848@gmail.com with a description, steps to reproduce, and screenshots.
+A: Email Pdave7848@gmail.com with device/iOS/app version, steps to reproduce, and screenshots.

-**Q: Where can I find the latest updates?**
+**Q: Where can I find tutorials?**
-A: Check the App Store for new versions or visit our support URL.
+A: Check the in-app Help Center for guides on scanning, inventory, and settings.

-**Q: Is there a premium version?**
-A: Yes!
-Unlock unlimited entries and advanced features with Vanity Vault Pro.

-**Q: How do I contact support?**
-A: See the Contact Us section below.

 ## Contact Us 📧